0xsequence/trails-contracts/script/README.md

 ## Verifying an Already Deployed Contract

-If you have already deployed the `AnypayLifiSapientSigner` contract and want to verify it separately, you can use the `forge verify-contract` command.
+If you have already deployed the `AnypayLiFiSapientSigner` contract and want to verify it separately, you can use the `forge verify-contract` command.

 **Prerequisites:**